Bridget Jones's Diary: Music from the Motion Picture: Promotion

 "Out of Reach" by English singer Gabrielle was released as the soundtrack's lead single on 9 April 2001.
 It peaked at number one in Portugal, number two in New Zealand, and number four on the UK Singles Chart, also reaching the top ten in several other countries.
-The tenth-most-successful single of 2001 in New Zealand, it had sold 645,000 copies by Marxh 2021, according to the Official Charts Company (OCC).
+The tenth-most-successful single of 2001 in New Zealand, it had sold 645,000 copies by March 2021, according to the Official Charts Company (OCC).

 "It's Raining Men," a cover of the 1982 The Weather Girls song by former Spice Girls member Geri Halliwell, was released on 30 April 2001.
 Halliwell's version received positive reviews by music critics and experienced international success.
 In the United Kingdom, the song debuted at number-one on the UK Singles Chart and stayed there for two weeks.
 It became Halliwell's fourth consecutive number-one single in the UK, selling 155,000 units in its first week.
 Overall the single went on to sell 440,000 copies in Britain alone, becoming the 13th best seller of 2001.
 In France, it was certified Diamond by the Syndicat National de l'Édition Phonographique (SNEP).